Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there time limits or restrictions for bringing claims under warranties?

-Unless limited by a survival period, warranties survive until the lapse of the statute of limitations (seven years in Israel).
+Unless limited by a survival period, warranties survive until the lapse of the statute of limitations (which is usually seven years in Israel).

 Tax and fees